dbpina/keras-prov/README.md

-# keras-prov
+# Keras-Prov

+### Overview

+Keras-Prov is a provenance service management approach designed for supporting hyperparameter analysis in Deep Neural Networks (DNNs).
+Keras-Prov integrates traditional retrospective provenance data (r-prov) with domain-specific DL data.
+This solution provides an API that allows for users to develop their ML-based workflows using Keras while being able to share and analyze captured provenance data using W3C PROV.

-Keras-Prov was developed based on [DfAnalyzer](https://gitlab.com/ssvitor/dataflow_analyzer) and with adaptation on [Keras](https://github.com/keras-team/keras) source code.
+Keras-Prov was developed based on [DfAnalyzer](https://gitlab.com/ssvitor/dataflow_analyzer) and with modifications on [Keras](https://github.com/keras-team/keras) source code.

+### Keras-Prov installation

-The following softwares have to be configured / installed for running this application.
+The following softwares have to be configured/installed for running an DNN training with provenance capture.

 * [Java](https://java.com/pt-BR/)
 * [MonetDB](http://www.monetdb.org/Documentation/UserGuide/Tutorial)
 * [PyMonetDB](https://pymonetdb.readthedocs.io/en/latest/index.html)
 * [DfAnalyzer](https://github.com/dbpina/keras-prov/tree/main/DfAnalyzer)
 * [dfa-lib-python](https://github.com/dbpina/keras-prov/tree/main/dfa-lib-python/)

-### Keras-Prov installation

 Download (or clone) this repository, and run: